 If you can’t find what you’re looking for there, you have the option to contact AnchorFree Support through live chat powered by Zendesk.
-While convenient, this outsourcing of customer service might not be welcomed by users looking for more privacy.
+Note that this only seems to be available on the pricing page.
+While convenient, the outsourcing of customer service might not be welcomed by users looking for more privacy.

 You can alternatively submit a ticket to receive an email response.
 Our ticket was responded to within around 16 hours, which isn’t bad considering there is a live chat option available.

 While it’s a little on the higher end in terms of price, Hotspot Shield is not unaffordable and has plenty to offer.
 It’s easy to use and if you choose the right servers, then you’re in for a treat when it comes to speed.
-It can also unblock US Netflix as well as other streaming sites in various regions.
 It has some desirable security features, including strong encryption and a built-in kill switch.